Send a Fragile Package Safely

-Parcel delivery for fragile items needn’t be a cause for concern, at Parcel2Go we aim to make sending parcels as easy and stress free as possible, which is why we’ve put together this handy step by step guide on how best to package your items for maximum protection.
+Parcel delivery for fragile items doesn't need be a cause for concern.
+At Parcel2Go we make sending parcels as easy and stress free as possible, which is why we’ve put together this handy step by step guide on how best to package your items for maximum protection.

-Before you start to pack your item(s), check that what you are sending is not on the prohibited or restricted items list.
-Couriers are not allowed to send certain items and other ‘high risk’ items may not be eligible for protection cover, so it's always best to check.
+Before you pack your items, check that what you are sending is not on the prohibited or restricted items list.
+Some couriers are not allowed to send certain items and other ‘high risk’ items may not be eligible for protection cover, so it's always best to check.

 Step 1: Pick the right box

 Choosing the right box for the job can make all the difference when it comes to protecting your items.
 There a few things we suggest you follow when choosing the right box:

-- Where possible use a brand new box – used boxes always carry the risk of giving way and increasing the chances of damage.
+- Use a brand new box – used boxes always carry the risk of giving way and increasing the chances of damage

 - The box should be rigid and strong – double-wall corrugated boxes are perfect for heavier items and are less likely to give way or dent